dillontitcomb/hair-salon/README.md

 ## Description

-_This webpage presents the owner of a salon with a list of their stylists and the stylists' clients.
-The owner can add new stylists to their list of employees and also assign clients to stylists._
+_This webpage presents the owner of a salon with a list of their stylists, the stylists' specialties, and the stylists' clients.
+The owner can add new stylists, specialties, and assign both clients and specialties to stylists._

 ## User Stories
 * _As a salon employee, I need to be able to see a list of all our stylists._